This post may contain affiliate links. Please see my disclosure policy for details.

 What’s an affiliate programme?

-An affiliate, in it’s basic term, means you’re affiliated with a company i.e. Booking.com and you advertise them on your website through their affiliate programme/network.
+An affiliate, in its most basic term, means you’re affiliated with a company i.e. Booking.com and you advertise them on your website through their affiliate programme/network.

 Some programmes are pay per click, some you will need the reader to make a full purchase to qualify for commission.
 For example, on Booking.com a reader would need to book a hotel room through your affiliate link for you to gain commission.